ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/restore.markdown

   * Choose the destination folder (Optional).
      * Set `DataDirectory` to the new database folder.
      * If you don't set **DataDirectory** RavenDB will use its default folder.
-        * The default folder is named "Databases", under the RavenDB directory.
+        * The default folder will bear the name of the database, inside the "Databases" directory.
   * Provide the backup files' folder.
     Backup source path has to be local for the restoration to continue.
      * Set `BackupLocation` with the local path.
+  * By default, restoration will include the full backup and all the incremental files that follow it.
-  * You can make the restoration stop with a chosen incremental-backup file.
+    But you can also choose to end the restoration when a chosen file is reached.
-     * Set `LastFileNameToRestore` to the name of the last incremental-backup file you want to restore.
+     * Set `LastFileNameToRestore` with the name of the last backup file to restore.
+       E.g. -
+        * If you want to restore only the full backup and skip incremental-backup files,
+          set LastFileNameToRestore with the full-backup file name.
+        * If you want to restore incremental-backup files up to a certain file,
+          set LastFileNameToRestore with the name of the last incremental-backup file to restore.
   * If the backup is encrypted, provide a key to decrypt it.
      * Set `EncryptionKey` to provide the key.
         * A Snapshot of an encrypted database, is encrypted as well.